-Join MPT as we explore a variety of films to watch and then have a conversation about race, empowerment, leadership, growth, and more.
-We encourage your feedback and would welcome your ideas about ways to engage the community.
+Join MPT as we explore a variety of films that prompt thoughtful discussion about race, empowerment, leadership, growth, and more.
+We encourage your participation and feedback, and welcome your ideas about ways to engage the community.

 Have an idea for a screening?
 Please contact Kristen Penczek at email@example.com.

 We invite you to watch the documentary Earth Emergency.
 Afterwards, stay with us for an interactive conversation about the film.

 This stunning program adds the missing piece of the climate puzzle and offers urgent hope.
 While everyone has heard of global warming, few understand how environmental feedback loops work; when the warming climate triggers nature’s own warming mechanisms, which amplifies the warming even further.
 Feedback loops are something that is not being taken into account by policymakers.